Carrooi/Node-BrowserHttp/README.md

 ### Build in extensions

 browser-http already comes with few extensions.
-Originally they were created for project build on [Nette](http://nette.org/en/) framework, but can be used on any other project.
+Originally they were created for projects build on [Nette](http://nette.org/en/) framework, but can be used on any other project.

 #### Loading cursor